 - The Crucible: At the end of the tenth week, you will begin the Crucible–a two-and-a-half day event with over 45 miles of marching and little food and rest.
-This exercise aims to test recruits’ physical and mental strength and endurance amidst hunger, fatigue, and sleep deprivation.
-It is a defining moment of recruit training, and by the end, you officially become a US Marine.
+This exercise tests recruits’ physical and mental strength and endurance amidst hunger, fatigue, and sleep deprivation.
+It is a defining moment of a recruit’s Marine basic training, and by the end, you officially become a US Marine.

 Phase Four (Weeks 11 to 12)

 After the first ten weeks of rigorous exercise, training, and physical discipline, you have now earned the title of US Marine.
-You will receive your Eagle, Globe, and Anchor, as well as your final uniform.
+You will receive your Eagle, Globe, and Anchor and final uniform.

 Your last two weeks of boot camp will finalize your transition into military life: